-REF COMMITTEE DECISIONS/DUTIES DELEGATED BY THE BOARD TO COMMITTEES (as contained in terms of reference) SO 4.9.2 SFI 20.1 SO 4.9.2 Nominations and The Committee will: Nominations: Regularly review the structure, size and composition (including the skills, knowledge and experience) required of the Board and make recommendations to the Board with regard to any changes.
-Give full consideration to and make plans for succession planning for the Chief Executive and other executive directors taking into account the challenges and opportunities facing the Trust and the skills and expertise needed, in particular, on the Board in future.
+REF COMMITTEE DECISIONS/DUTIES DELEGATED BY THE BOARD TO COMMITTEES (as contained in terms of reference) SO 4.9.2 SFI 20.1 Nominations and Remuneration Committee The Committee will: Nominations: Regularly review the structure, size and composition (including the skills, knowledge and experience) required of the Board and make recommendations to the Board with regard to any changes.
+Give full consideration to and make plans for succession planning for the Chief Executive and other executive directors taking into account the challenges and opportunities facing the Trust and the skills and experience needed, in particular, on the Board in future.
 Identify and nominate for appointment candidates to fill posts within the Committee's remit as and when they arise.
 Before an appointment is made, evaluate the balance of skills, knowledge and experience on the Board, and, in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment.
 In identifying suitable candidates, the Committee shall use open advertising or the services of external advisers to facilitate the search; consider candidates from a wide range of backgrounds; and consider candidates on merit against objective criteria.
-Consider any matter relating to the continuation in office of any Board executive director at any time including the suspension or termination of service of an individual as an employee of the Trust.
 Consider the engagement or involvement of any suitably qualified third party or advisers to assist with any aspects of the Committee's responsibilities.
-Advise and make recommendations to the Board about appropriate remuneration and terms of service for the Chief Executive, executive directors and other senior managers not covered by the Agenda for Change Terms and Conditions.
-Make recommendations on any residual local pay arrangements not covered by national terms.
-Monitor, review and report to the Board on relevant processes of remuneration that are not covered by the Agenda for Change pay, terms and conditions or by the consultant contract, the salaried dental contract or the staff and associate specialist contract pay, terms and conditions that may require consideration by exception to meet the business needs of the Trust.
+Remuneration: Advise and make recommendations to the Board about appropriate remuneration and terms of service for the Chief Executive, executive directors and other senior managers not covered by the Agenda for Change Terms and Conditions.
+Make recommendations on any residual local pay arrangements not covered by national terms. associate specialist contract pay, terms and conditions that may require consideration by exception to meet the business needs of the Trust.
 Ratify and agree any awards at the discretion of the Trust as the employer.
 Advise and make recommendations on termination of employment and severance payments as detailed in Standing Financial Instructions and employment policies.
-SO 4.9.5 Quality Committee The Committee will: General governance: Review systems of governance in relation to quality matters relating to the provision of care.
+SO 4.9.5 Quality Committee The Committee will: General governance: • Review systems of governance in relation to quality matters relating to the provision of care.